-Pearson unveils language solutions at HRSE Dubai to bridge workplace communication gaps
+Pearson Unveils Language Solutions At HRSE Dubai To Bridge Workplace Communication Gaps

 Date

-(MENAFN- Sherpa Communications) Pearson unveils language solutions at HRSE Dubai to bridge workplace communication gaps

-Dubai, UAE, 22nd October 2024 – Miscommunication due to language barriers costs companies $64 million annually, highlighting the urgent need for better English proficiency in the workplace.
+Miscommunication due to language barriers costs companies $64 million annually, highlighting the urgent need for better English proficiency in the workplace.
 Many organizations struggle to provide industry-specific English learning programs.
-Pearson (FTSE: PSON.L), the world’s lifelong learning company, addresses this with its Language Solutions for Work.
-At the HR Summit & Expo in Dubai on October 22nd and 23rd, 2024, Pearson will demonstrate how its solutions help businesses recruit, retain, and develop talent by bridging language gaps.
-As a Learning Sponsor, Pearson will underscore the importance of continuous learning and upskilling to ensure employee success in today’s dynamic business environment.
+Pearson (FTSE: PSON.L), the world's lifelong learning company, addresses this with its Language Solutions for Work.
+At the HR Summit & expo in Dubai on October 22nd and 23rd, 2024, Pearson will demonstrate how its solutions help businesses recruit, retain, and develop talent by bridging language gaps.
+As a Learning Sponsor, Pearson will underscore the importance of continuous learning and upskilling to ensure employee success in today's dynamic business environment.

 During the event, Pearson will showcase its key offerings, including Versant and Mondly by Pearson.
 Versant, a leading language assessment tool, and Mondly, an app for practical language learning, are designed to improve workplace communication and operational effectiveness.
 These innovations help businesses enhance talent acquisition, retention, and employee performance.
 According to Pearson's Global Research Scale of English report, 88% of employees view English proficiency as essential for their future work, driving companies to adopt corporate language solutions to boost employee productivity.